overwolf/sample-app/README.md

 ### Download from the store

-It's highly recommended to follow the build steps for setting up the sample app, including download the source code and built it manually.
+It's highly recommended to follow the build steps for setting up the sample app, including downloading the source code and building it manually.
-For those who need it, here is a [direct download link](https://www.overwolf.com/app/Overwolf-Sample_App) to the latest version on the store.
+For those who need it, we can provide a pre-built and pre-packaged version.
+Contact us at developers@overwolf.com for more details.

 ### Load as unpacked extension.